 [Section 112IC inserted by No. 66 of 2003 s.
 85.]

 112ID.
-Equipment financing arrangements
+Meaning of “equipment financing arrangement” and “hire purchase agreement”

 (1) An “equipment financing arrangement” is a hire of goods that consists of —

 (a) a hire purchase agreement; or

 (b) some other agreement for a term of not less than 9 months and under which the final payment is payable at least 8 months after the agreement is entered into.